Causal Questions, Experiments, and External Validity#

 External Validity and Time Effects#

-A major challenge with experiments is that there is often a desire for them to generate quick answers, especially in the tech industry.
-Most experiments have a short lifespan – even when a company is thinking about deploying an intervention for a very long time, they usually evaluate it using a relatively short experiment.
+A major challenge with experiments is that there is often a desire for them to generate quick answers, especially in industry.
+Most experiments have a short lifespan – even when a company is considering deploying an intervention for a long time, they usually evaluate it with a relatively short experiment.
 To a certain extent, this makes sense — the longer an experiment runs, the longer a potentially valuable change is being postponed.
-But the desire to use experiments to generate quick answers can backfire, giving rise to results that don’t hold up in deployment.
+But the desire to use experiments to generate quick answers can backfire, leading to results that don’t hold up in deployment.

 Novelty and Primacy Effects#

 Novelty effects occur when people engage with a new product or feature due to its, well… novelty, but eventually lose interest.
-This may occur with a feature on a website, or with a physical product (like the Apple Vision Pro, that new exercise bike you bought, your gym membership, etc.).
+This may occur with a website feature or a physical product (like the Apple Vision Pro, the new exercise bike you bought, your gym membership, etc.).
 It is a very common reason that experiments may overstate the appeal of new products.

 At the other end of the spectrum are primacy effects.
 Primacy effects occur when users take time to adjust to a new product.[1]
 When these effects are present, experiments will tend to underestimate user interest in a new product.
-Consider, for example, every time you’ve visited a loved webpage and found they had a new design and felt furious for a week before deciding it’s ok after all.
+Consider, for example, every time you’ve visited a loved webpage and found it had a new design.
+You probably felt furious for a week, maybe posted about it online, then got used to it and decided it’s ok after all.

 Primacy effects can be particularly pernicious because when a product is rolled out at scale, people may talk about it, which may help users learn to use it effectively.
-But that’s a phenomenon that is unlikely to happen during a small experiment, which brings us nicely to scaling effects.
+But that’s a phenomenon unlikely to occur in a small experiment (which brings us nicely to scaling effects).

 External Validity and Scaling#